Watch 'Life is But a Dream', a short film by Park Chan-wook shot, on iPhone 13

 A short film to watch before Park’s next projects

-Life is But a Dream is not Park’s first film shot on a phone.
-He had earlier used an Apple iPhone to shoot Night Fishing, which won the Golden Bear for Best Short Film at the 61st Berlin International Film Festival in 2011.
+Life is But a Dream is not Park’s first film shot on an iPhone.
+He had earlier used an iPhone to also shoot Night Fishing, which won the Golden Bear for Best Short Film at the 61st Berlin International Film Festival in 2011.

 The South Korean auteur, who is internationally renowned for his film Oldboy (2003), is working on two major projects.